 The Cell Theory consists of three main points:

-3. All cells come from pre-existing cells: This means that cells reproduce by dividing into two, with each new cell inheriting a complete set of genetic material from the parent cell.
-This principle replaced the old belief in spontaneous generation, where it was thought that life could spontaneously arise from non-living matter.
+- All cells come from pre-existing cells: This means that cells reproduce by dividing into two, with each new cell inheriting a complete set of genetic material from the parent cell.
+This principle overturned the old belief in spontaneous generation, which claimed that life could spontaneously arise from non-living matter.

-This theory has stood the test of time because it explains such a wide range of observations, and no evidence has been found that contradicts it.
-The Cell Theory has been expanded and refined over the years, but these three principles remain the cornerstone of biological science.
+This theory has stood the test of time because it explains such a wide range of observations, and no evidence contradicts it.
+Scientists have expanded and refined the Cell Theory over the years, but these three principles remain the cornerstone of biological science.

 Structure and function relationship